Crossbow-js/crossbow.github.io/_src/docs/pass-options-to-tasks.md

     js="snippets/pass-options-to-tasks-03/crossbow.js"
 }}

-Which means all you'd need to do is run the following command...
+With that, you'd just run the following the following command...

 ```bash
 cb my-npm-module